luxfi/cli/internal/migrations/README.md

 ## Why Migrations

-The idea is to introduce a standardized process for internal changes of the `Avalanche` tool which usually require scripting.
+The idea is to introduce a standardized process for internal changes of the `Lux` tool which usually require scripting.

 By running these migrations, we don't require external scripting, encapsulating different subsequent internal changes in sort of a